by Caitlin Reid

 You likely don’t need us to tell you that great sleep is considered a luxury in the modern world, with more than 50 million Americans struggling with sleep disorders, and even more with intermittent sleep problems every year.
 We can struggle with everything from poor sleep quality (think tossing and turning all night long or never slipping into that sweet REM sleep state), waking repeatedly throughout the night, and not clocking enough hours counting sheep.
 Michael Breus (aka “The Sleep Doctor”), a clinical psychologist specializing in sleep, told The Cut: “There are many different flavors of insomnia.
 There’s the I-can’t-fall-asleep kind; there’s the I-can’t-stay-asleep; there’s the I-wake-up-too-early; there’s insomnia associated with anxiety.”
 He advises that the natural sleep remedy you choose should depend on your specific sleep-related issue.

-One of the most popular supplements those suffering with poor sleep turn to is melatonin, but is it really the best option for you?
+One of the most popular supplements those suffering with poor sleep turn to is melatonin.
+Melatonin is naturally produced in your body's pineal gland and signals to your brain it's time to sleep (aka the "hormone of darkness").
+But, is melatonin really the best option for you?
 Because melatonin is a naturally-occurring hormone, it is sourced either from the glands of animals or produced synthetically in a lab.
 So if you are looking for a natural or vegan supplement, you may need to look elsewhere.
 Luckily, the following four super-ingredients make for great melatonin alternatives.
 And unlike many prescription options, these natural sleep supplements aren't documented to have as many adverse effects either.
 Before you start looking into natural supplements though, it’s handy to understand which melatonin alternatives work for your specific sleep issue.

 Unlike melatonin, 5-HTP is sourced from the seeds of the African plant Griffona simplicifolia, making it a 100% plant-based option to help you unlock better sleep.
 5-HTP is a by-product of the amino acid L-tryptophan that naturally occurs in your body and is vital in the production of serotonin.
 Serotonin is a neurotransmitter that regulates mood, anxiety, and your sleep and waking cycle — all the important stuff, really.